 The City has made progress in addressing these concerns.
-While we have not adopted residential design criteria, we have begun to think about potentially trying to address design through creating infill design criteria, which, given the development patterns today, may be more impactful.
+While we have not adopted residential design criteria, The City would like to address residential design concerns through creating design criteria, which, given the development patterns today, may be more impactful.
 The City has made strides in identifying key open space areas that need to be protected, which can be found in the 2012 Open Space and Recreation Plan.
 When these key parcels come up for sale, the City takes the steps necessary to explore and pursue their purchase.
 Additionally, the City, through its Planning Board encourages cluster developments - locating homes closer together and permanently protecting the surrounding open space.
-This cluster development technique was successful in the recently completed Oleo Woods subdivision in the west end.
+This cluster development technique was successful in the recently completed Oleo Woods subdivision in the West End.